jarviscanada/jarvis_data_eng_zaied/linux_sql/README.md

 crontab -l
 ```
 ## Improvements
 * In this solution, it was assumed that hardware specifications will not change.
-Making the solution adaptable to the hardware change will ne be needed.
+Making the solution adaptable to the hardware change will be needed.
 Adding a  helper script to detect hardware changes will help us making the solution more adaptable.
 * Adding a script to find the faulty nodes and send alerts to the faulty nodes will help troubleshoot the node's performance.
 * The `host_usage` data can grow very big.
 Adding a script to automatically filter out unnecessary old usage data can reduce storage usage.:w